 If you have life insurance through your employer, that’s great.
 However, it’s probably not enough.
 The payout on group life insurance is generally lower than if you take out an individual policy.
 In fact, it’s typically only 2.6 times your annual income, according to a 2016 study by the Life Insurance and Market Research Association (LIMRA).
 The industry recommendation is to have a policy that is more than double that amount, and some experts recommend having even more.
 Another thing to consider is that a work policy will be canceled once you leave your current employer, whereas a whole life individual policy will stay with you forever.

 Most people tend to think that life insurance policies cost a lot of money, and that misconception often stops them from getting one.
 However, a healthy 30-year-old male pays an average of just $21 a month for a 20-year policy.
 You probably spend more than that on lattes.
 Buying a policy at a young age and when you’re healthy can also save you tons of money in the long run, so there’s no reason to put it off.

 The perfect policy for you will vary based on a number of factors, from your personal health to the number of dependents you have.
-Luckily, technology has made comparing policies easier than ever before, with sites like Policygenius laying out all of your options in a matter of minutes.
+Luckily, technology has made comparing policies easier than ever before, with life insurance comparison sites like Policygenius laying out all of your options in a matter of minutes.

 There are standout life insurance providers that are designed with the modern policyholder in mind: online solutions that are easy and quick to apply for.